apache/paimon/docs/content/docs/development/scale-bucket.md

 However, there is a better solution with four steps.

-- First, suspend the streaming job.
+- First, suspend the streaming job with savepoint.

 - Increase the bucket number.
   ```sql